mjpancake/mjpancake.github.io/docs/cpp.md

 - {CM-1] Avoid commenting, by making the code self-explainatory.
 - [CM-2] Always mark ends of include guards and namespaces with comments.
 - [CM-3] Use only `//` comments in committed code. `/* */` is reserved for debugging.
+- [CM-4] Do not delete code by commenting-out, and just erase them instead.

 ## Naming

-- [NM-1] Naming should basically base on English.
+- [NM-1] Base naming on English.
          Mahjong terminologies, character names, and school names can be represented by Japanese Romaji.
          Terminologies related to the Chinese GB Mahjong can be represented by Pinyin.
 - [NM-2] Use `UpperCamelCase` for class, struct, union, and enum type names.
 - [NM-3] Use `lowerCamelCase` for function and variable names.
 - [NM-4] Start non-public class member variables with `m`.